priyajotgill2003/Sampling/README.md

 5. Convience Sampling

 All five samples were then trained on the following ML models:

-1.Logistic Regression
+1. Logistic Regression
-2.Gradient Boosting Clasifier
+2. Gradient Boosting Clasifier
-3.Naive Bayes Classifier
+3. Naive Bayes Classifier
-4.Decision Tree
+4. Decision Tree
-5.Random Forest Classifier
+5. Random Forest Classifier

-Performace Evaluation:
+## Performace Evaluation:

 The accuracy of these models on test set is as follows: